Ion Exchange Chromatography Services

 There are two main types of stationary phases used in ion exchange chromatography: resin-based and gel-based matrices.

-Resin-based matrices are typically made of a porous polymer, such as polystyrene-divinylbenzene, that has been functionalized with charged groups, such as carboxylate or quaternary ammonium, to create the anion or cation exchanger, respectively.
-These resins have high binding capacity, fast kinetics, and good stability under a wide range of pH and salt conditions.
+They are made of a porous polymer, such as polystyrene-divinylbenzene, that has been functionalized with charged groups, such as carboxylate or quaternary ammonium, to create the anion or cation exchanger, respectively.
+These resins have high binding capacity, fast kinetics, and good stability under a range of pH and salt conditions.

-Ion exchange chromatography has a wide range of applications in research and industry, including protein purification, nucleic acid isolation, and antibody purification.
-It is often used in combination with other chromatographic techniques, such as size exclusion chromatography and affinity chromatography, to achieve higher purity and yield.
+Ion exchange chromatography has a wide range of applications in research and development, examples include includin: protein purification, nucleic acid isolation, and antibody purification.
+It is often used in combination with other chromatographic techniques like exclusion chromatography and affinity chromatography, to achieve higher purity and yield.

 To speak with the experts about your Ion Exchange HPLC Calibration needs, please fill out our online form or give us a call!